-Project: Automatically analysing faults in sewer networks using CCTV footage
+Project: Identifying and classifying faults in sewer surveys using CCTV footage

 Supervisors: Professors Zoran Kapelan and Richard Everson